If you’re planning to glam up your nails this holiday season, you could be putting your health at serious risk.

 The report suggests that cities can help create safer, more sanitary conditions in salons by developing programs similar to San Francisco’s first-in-the-nation Healthy Nail Salon Recognition Program.
 The program, which started in 2012, recognizes salons that pass health and safety standards with a window sticker to showcase their compliance to customers.
 With places that you have visited before and have a standard of good customer care or above, it makes sense for you to visit them once again for your treatments.
 But with any place you are not familiar with, it is best to do some research into them before making any future appointments.
 It may also be beneficial to check out the place beforehand.

 Whether you frequent a corner nail place or an expensive salon, it’s important to take precautions to ensure your manicure doesn’t turn into a mani-curse.
 Consider bringing your own nail-care kit.
 For $50 or less, you can purchase the needed tools at your local beauty supply store.
 This small investment and extra step may save you from contracting a serious infection that could have life-threatening consequences.
 If you’re treating yourself to a gel manicure, make sure to protect your hands from the UV light used to cure the gel by applying sunscreen before getting your nails painted.
+Use a reputable beautician (which you can find on a website like Beauty Booker so click here to view), to ensure you’re getting a good treatment.

 When it comes to pedicures, foot baths may seem like a blissful moment of Zen, but they’re also the perfect breeding ground for infectious bacteria.
 Stainless steel soaks are ideal, but if the salon only offers plastic, make sure it is thoroughly cleaned with an antibacterial cleanser or covered in a plastic bag before you dip your tootsies in.